dmdhrumilmistry/XSS-Data-Harvestor/README.md

 Harvest data from XSS vulnerabilites to XSS-Data-Harvestor API

-Example: Hijack Cookies by exploting XSS vulnerable applications or use it to dump and retreive data over the internet using ssh tunelling or on hosted platform.
+Example: Hijack Cookies by exploting XSS vulnerable applications to dump and retreive data over the internet using ssh tunelling or on hosted platform.

 ## Installation